garyfleming/lets-begin/lets-begin.md

 ![inline](images/pull-me-back-in.gif)

-^ This talk is called Let's Begin: Diving into Discovery and it's about Discovery, and what I worked learning with a few teams at different organisations who were faced with superficially similar goals, but ended up taking radically different approaches
+^ This talk is called Let's Begin: Diving into Discovery and it's about Discovery, and what I worked learning with a few teams at different organisations who were faced with superficially similar goals, but ended up taking radically different approaches.